 #1 – you are at a bar and another patron thinks you are hitting on his girlfriend.
 He starts shoving you numerous times in the chest, eventually backing you into a corner.
 You feel very afraid because he is twice your size, so you punch him once in the face.
 In this scenario, you reasonably felt that you were in danger and you used enough force to end the “interference.”

 #2 – you are leaving work and as you approach your car, you see someone break the window and jump in the driver’s seat.
 The person does not see you and starts to drive your car away.
 You pull out your gun and shoot at the individual.
 In this scenario, it is likely that self defense would not apply because you resorted to force likely to cause death or great bodily harm.
 However, you yourself was never in danger; rather, only your property was being interfered with.
 Therefore, you are not privileged to resort to deadly force.

 Contact Us Today

-If you find yourself in a situation where you think self defense should apply to you but you are still charged with a crime, contact Attorney Van Severen or Attorney Meyer immediately.
-The attorneys at Meyer Van Severen, S.C. have experience handling self defense cases and know how to convince a jury that your actions were justified.
+If you find yourself in a situation where you think self defense should apply to you but you are still charged with a crime, contact our criminal defense attorneys immediately.
+The attorneys at Van Severen Law Office have experience handling self defense cases and know how to convince a jury that your actions were justified.
 Contact us today!